gcallah/work/chaps/weber.md

 ## The Blinkered Critics

-So what is Wrong with Weber's thesis, for those who rejected it completely or in part?
+So what is wrong with Weber's thesis, for those who rejected it completely or in part?
 As mentioned in the introduction, no attempt will be made here to do an exhaustive survey; hopefully, however, it will be an interesting one.